rails/rails/guides/source/classic_to_zeitwerk_howto.md

 * How to verify your project loads OK in the command line
 * How to verify your project loads OK in the test suite
 * How to address possible edge cases
+* New features in Zeitwerk you can leverage

 --------------------------------------------------------------------------------